mstumpf585/MarketingDataLab1/DataLabQuestions.md

 ## thoughts on std dev
 # Question 3
 Not really sure how to make this histogram do you want it all in one file?
+You can find them in DataLabDeliverablesI made two one with just age count and then with all 3 in the histogram
 # Question 4
 ## Service variables
 Used weight = 74